wpendl99/.github/profile/developmentEssentials/gitHub/gitHub.md

 1. In VSCode pull down and review the changes.
 1. Make another change to the README.md file on GitHub and commit the change.
 1. Before you pull the changes to your development environment, change the same line in README.md file and commit the change.
 1. Attempt to pull the GitHub changes to your development environment.
-Note and resolve the merge confict.
+Note and resolve the merge conflict.
 Commit the merged changes.
 Push the merge commit.
-1. On GitHub observer the resovled merge.
+1. On GitHub observe the resolved merge.
 1. Make your first notes in your README.md file about what you learned from this assignment.
 Commit and push your notes to GitHub.

 When you are done, provide the URL of your GitHub start up repository, along with a description of something you found interesting, to the Canvas assignment.